NullPxl/banrays/README.md

 # Ban-Rays
 **Glasses that detect hidden cameras in other smart glasses**

-I'm planning to use 2 main approaches:
+I'm experimenting with 2 main approaches:
 * [Optics](#optics): classify the camera using light reflections.
-* [Networking](#networking): bluetooth and wi-fi analysis. (so far this is seeming much more likely to work well)
+* [Networking](#networking): bluetooth and wi-fi analysis.

+So far fingerprinting specific devices based on bluetooth (BLE) is looking like easiest and most reliable approach.

 I'm essentially treating this README like a logbook, so it will have my current approaches/ideas.